 Christina Economos, PhD, is a Professor and the New Balance Chair in Childhood Nutrition at the Friedman School of Nutrition Science and Policy and Medical School at Tufts University.
 She is also the co-Founder and Director of ChildObesity180, a unique organization that brings together leaders from diverse disciplines to generate urgency, and find solutions to the childhood obesity epidemic.
 As the principal investigator of large-scale research studies, Dr. Economos has generated over $50 million in funding, has authored more than 140 scientific publications and speaks frequently at scientific and professional meetings.
 At ChildObesity180 she develops, implements, evaluates, and scales high-impact obesity prevention initiatives.
 Dr. Economos is involved in national obesity and public health activities and has served on four National Academies of Sciences, Engineering, and Medicine committees.
 In addition, she serves on the American Heart Association’s Nutrition Council on Lifestyle and Cardiometabolic Health.

 Kara received a BA in English from the College of the Holy Cross and an MPH in Epidemiology of Microbial Diseases from Yale University.
 Before coming to Tufts, Kara completed an Applied Epidemiology Fellowship with the Centers for Disease Control and the Council for State & Territorial Epidemiologists at the NYC Department of Health & Mental Hygiene.
 While there, she conducted research on vaccine effectiveness and worked in vaccine preventable disease surveillance.
-Some of her other projects at Tufts, in addition to ADAPT, include developing a comprehensive database linking dietary fiber to human health outcomes and managing data from the Framingham Heart Study.
+At Tufts, she is a Sr. Project & Data Manager in the Nutritional Epidemiology program at the Jean Mayer USDA HNRCA.
+She supports proposal and protocol development, and manages data, study logistics, and Institutional Review Board applications.
+Her other projects, in addition to ADAPT, include developing a comprehensive database linking dietary fiber to human health outcomes and managing data from the Framingham Heart Study.

 Remco Chang, PhD (Dept. of Computer Science, School of Engineering at Tufts University): Dr. Chang has expertise in using machine learning techniques to discover data patterns and data visualization